 The Graduate Certificate in Online Teaching and Learning (EDDL) is designed and developed in collaboration with the TRU School of Education.
 This certificate is designed to provide educators (K-12 teachers, post-secondary instructors and trainers) in BC and elsewhere, with a solid foundation in the technical and pedagogical expertise required to effectively use education technology in the classroom, in distributed learning environments and in online education.

 What Can You Do With This Credential?

-This certificate provides BC teachers with the ability to achieve an additional 15 credits above their baccalaureate credential.
-In order to qualify for an additional salary level (the 5+ category), the provincial Teacher Qualification Service (TQS) requires teachers to take a minimum of 30 credits of senior level and/or graduate courses.
+This certificate provides you, as a BC teacher, with the ability to achieve an additional 15 credits above your baccalaureate credential.
+To qualify for an additional salary level (the 5+ category), the provincial Teacher Qualification Service (TQS) requires teachers to take a minimum of 30 credits of senior level and/or graduate courses.
 This is now provincially mandated across BC.

 If you plan to complete a credential through TRU-OL, please complete and send a Program Admission Form and email, fax or mail it to OL Admissions, along with your application.

 - A Bachelor of Education

 - A bachelor’s degree in another discipline, along with teaching qualifications or experience